-- To have named member of the SLT responsible for attendance known as the Senior Attendance Champion.
-At this school it is the headteacher (Mrs L Knowles).
-From January it will the Deputy Head teacher (Mr T Wagstaff) - Implement the attendance policy. - Share the attendance policy on the school website. - Ensure the children and parents are aware of our high expectations for good attendance. - To praise pupils for punctuality and good attendance. - In collaboration with Attendance Officer, monitor school level absence data and report it to governors.
+- To have named member of the SLT responsible for attendance at this school it is the headteacher (Mrs L Knowles). - Implement the attendance policy. - Share the attendance policy on the school website. - Ensure the children and parents are aware of our high expectations for good attendance. - To praise pupils for punctuality and good attendance. - In collaboration with Attendance Officer, monitor school level absence data and report it to governors. - In collaboration with Attendance Officer, inform parents in writing when a child's attendance is giving cause for concern and is being monitored. - To set clear and challenging attendance targets as part of school development planning. - Write in reply to leave of absence requests regarding exceptional circumstances. - Meet with parents requesting leave of absence where necessary. - Meet with parents following intervention from the Attendance Officer if attendance does not improve.

-- In collaboration with Attendance Officer, inform parents in writing when a child's attendance is giving cause for concern and is being monitored. - To set clear and challenging attendance targets as part of school development planning. - Write in reply to leave of absence requests regarding exceptional circumstances. - Meet with parents requesting leave of absence where necessary. - Meet with parents following intervention from the Attendance Officer if attendance does not improve. - Reports attendance data and concerns to Governors. - Support the attendance officer with monitoring the attendance of individual pupils. - Monitor the impact of any attendance strategies used.
+- Reports attendance data and concerns to Governors. - Support the attendance officer with monitoring the attendance of individual pupils. - Monitor the impact of any attendance strategies used.